As Director of Archives and Research, I hope to…

 Three of the four books I’ve published draw on archival research:

 The Role of Female Seminaries on the Road to Social Justice for Women, with Abraham Ruelas; Wipf & Stock, 2015.
+Reviewed in 2017.

 Deep Roots: Defining the Sacred Through the Voices of Pentecostal Holiness Women Preachers, Kindle Publishing, 2013.